EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 > - In the 'Items' tab, name is green rectangle
 > - **Save your project**

-> - Copy and paste this decoration
+> - Copy and paste the green rectangle
 > - Click on the `Item Properties`  tab
 > - Set the corner radius to 5
 > - Give it a koala pink color #d6c7c2